 PU Code Section 910.5 also requires that the CPUC reports information about electric and gas customers separately.
 This presents a challenge when a customer receives both electric and gas service under a single account.
 PG&E reports that it simply tracks whether a disconnection occurred, but does not specifically track whether the electric, gas or both services were disconnected.
 However, based on current utility practices, the vast majority of these customers will have their electric service disconnected first and never have their gas service disconnected.
-The gas service is typically not interrupted because most customers are reconnected for electric service within a short period of time.
+The gas service is typically not interrupted because most customers make a payment and are reconnected for electric service in a short period of time before there is a chance to disconnect gas service.
 For customers relying on medical devices powered by electricity, gas would be disconnected instead.
 Since there is some uncertainty about which service is disconnected for customers who receive dual services, PG&E reports service disconnections and reconnections by three categories: electric service, gas service, and dual commodity service (both electric and gas services).
 Because of the dual-commodity utilities' disconnection practices described above, most of PG&E's reported disconnections and reconnections of the customers receiving dual commodity service are actually electric.
-Therefore, PG&E's dual-commodity disconnections are discussed with
+Therefore, PG&E's dual-commodity disconnections are discussed with electric disconnections together in the section of Disconnection and Reconnection Trends, while gas disconnections will be discussed separately, as the PU Code Section 910.5 requested.